List of sovereign states: Criteria for inclusion

 In some cases, there is a divergence of opinion over the interpretation of the first point, and whether an entity satisfies it is disputed.
 Unique political entities which fail to meet the classification of a sovereign state are considered proto-states.

 On the basis of the above criteria, this list includes the following 205 entities: (Note: The following bullets are grouped according to the availability of sources for the two criteria ((a) or (b)).
 This arrangement is not intended to reflect the relative importance of the two theories.
 Additional details are discussed in the state's individual entries.)
 (Note: The Sovereign Military Order of Malta is not included, as despite being a sovereign entity it lacks territory and does not claim statehood.
 Entities considered to be micronations are not included.
 It is often up to debate whether a micronation truly controls its claimed territory.
+The Joseon Cybernation, a self-proclaimed digital nation which claims no territory is also not included, though it was given recognition by UN member state Antigua and Barbuda in 2023.
+International law does not have a mechanism for recognising states "in cyberspace".
 Also omitted from this list are all uncontacted peoples, either who live in societies that cannot be defined as states or whose statuses as such are not definitively known.)